What is MTRR?

-Methionine synthase reductase (MTRR) is a vital enzyme of homocysteine/methionine metabolic pathway and is required for the conversion of inactive form of methionine synthase (MTR) to its active form.
+Methionine synthase reductase (MTRR) is a vital enzyme of the homocysteine/methionine metabolic pathway and is required for the conversion of the inactive form of methionine synthase (MTR) to its active form.
 MTRR helps recycle B12.

 The MTRR enzyme places a methyl group on B12 so it can be used by MTR to convert homocysteine into methionine and requires B2.
 Variants here may hamper this function.
 When combined with other variants that impact the absorption and transport of B12, and if the MTR variant exists (which is trying to make it go faster), this function may be impaired.

 Foods that contain lithium and [easyazon_link identifier=”B005BP5UCM” locale=”US” tag=”nutrigenom-20″]Trace Minerals Research Concentrace[/easyazon_link] drops for reverse osmosis water or [easyazon_link identifier=”B00MJ18514″ locale=”US” tag=”nutrigenom-20″]Gerolsteiner Water[/easyazon_link] are good sources.
 According to Dr. Amy Yasko, “Data from the American College of Nutrition suggests that 83% of our population is lithium deficient and recommend a minimum daily intake of at least 1mg/day.”

 High B12 supplementation or injections, iodine supplementation, and thyroid medication may increase the need for lithium.

 MTRR is inhibited by Alcohol and Sugar/Candida overgrowth